naivary/objst/README.md

 will not be able to serve the data.
 By default `IsAuthenticated` and `IsAuthorized` will allow all incoming request assigning some random owner to the request context.

-The different endpoints are as follow:
+The endpoints are as follow:

 1. `GET /objst/{id}`: Get the object as a model without the payload.
 The model includes the name, owner, id and the user defined meta data.
 2. `GET /objst/read/{id}`: Read the payload of the object
 3. `DELETE /objst/{id}`: Delete the object
 4. `POST /objst/upload`: Upload a file to the object storage.
 The file will be retrived using opts.FormKey.
 The Content-Type of the object can be specified using the `contentType` key in the multipart form.

+The first three endpoints require authentication and authorization the last one only requires authentication and the `objst.CtxKeyOwner` set in the request context.

 ### Examples